Logan-Fouts/Thesis/Readme.md

-# Layered Architecture Leveraged For Flexible Algorithm Building For Efficient and Accurate Detection of Visually Near-Duplicate Images
+# Multi-Method NDI Detection Using a Layered Architecture Framework for Optimized Simplicity and Flexibility

 Welcome to the GitHub repository for me and Henry Pap's Bachelor's Thesis on Near-Duplicate Image Detection at Linnaeus University.
 This repo contains all resources, code, and documentation developed during the process.
-The thesis focuses on designing a flexible and simple architecture to improve the accessibility and adaptability of near-duplicate image detection algorithms across varied datasets.
+The thesis focuses on designing a flexible and simple architecture to improve the accessibility and adaptability of multi-method near-duplicate image detection algorithms/systems across varied datasets.

 ## Repository Structure

 - **Code/**: Contains all the source code developed for the thesis.
-- **Experiments/**: This holds all experiment results and analysis.
 - **Research/**: All articles and general research done for the thesis.
 - **Writing/**: All separate parts of the final thesis document in mark down.